-A udit Risk Management assurance Planned audit work Fi nancial statement issues and risk s 1 Risk of management override of controls assurances from management are not applicable in this Detailed testing of journal entries.
-ISA 240 requires that audit work is planned to consider the risk of Review of accounting estimates. fraud, which is presumed to be a significant risk in any audit.
+A udit Risk Source of assurance Planned audit work Fi Financial statement issues and risks of control ISA 240 is planne fraud, wh significar includes of manage controls position Risk of management override of controls Owing to the nature of this risk, management assurances are Detailed testing of journal entries.
+ISA 240 requires that audit work is planned to consider the risk of not applicable in this instance.
+Review of accounting estimates. fraud, which is presumed to be a significant risk in any audit.
 This includes consideration of the risk of management override of controls in order to change the position disclosed in the financial statements.
 Evaluation of significant transactions that are outside the normal course of business.
-2 Risk of fraud over income e e e e e e e e e e e e e e e e e e e Analytical procedures on The Queen's and Lord Treasurer's Remembrancer does not receive any funding from the Scottish Government.
+2 Risk of fraud over income PLTR does not receive any inding from the Scottish fovernment.
+All income comes om receipts from bona vacantia, ltimus haeres and treasure trove ases.
+The extent and complexity f income means that, in ccordance with ISA240, there is Review of meetings, minutes of QLTR does not receive any not receive any risk so far as is possible meetings.
+Government.
 All income comes from receipts from bona vacantia, ultimus haeres and treasure trove cases.
-The extent and complexity of income means income streams.
-Detailed testing of revenue transactions focusing on the areas of greatest risk.
+The extent and complexity of income means that, in accordance with ISA240, there is an inherent risk of fraud.
+Review of income streams.